 Unfortunately, some dogs, regardless of breed, can be feisty or aggressive.
 That behavior might manifest only when your pooch is around other dogs, or it could be directed toward any stranger entering the house.

 That character trait doesn’t mean you can’t have a second pet.
 It just means that you’ll need to choose it carefully.

 Although caged pets such as birds, rodents, and fish are a safe choice if you have a dog that tends to chase, these creatures can become highly stressed if they bark at them or hassle them.
 If that happens, you might need to keep the cage or aquarium in a room that your dog doesn’t have access to.

 So, what other pets get along with dogs?

 One pet that’s almost guaranteed to get along with the family dog is your good ol’ goldfish!

 Fish are trendy pets, accounting for 11.5% of pets owned by U.S. families.
-Although there is a small amount of maintenance required to keep the water clean and safe for the fish, you don’t need to worry about exercising, grooming, or licensing your fish.
+Although a small amount of maintenance is required to keep the water clean and safe for the fish, you don’t need to worry about exercising, grooming, or licensing your fish.
 And there are no veterinary bills to pay either.

 If your dog enjoys socializing and playing with other pups at the dog park, you might want to consider becoming a multi-dog household.

 Dogs often form a close bond that’s heartwarming to see.
-If you have two dogs that get along, they will keep each other company and prevent the separation anxiety that can happen when one dog has left home alone while you go to the store or to work.
+If you have two dogs that get along, they will keep each other company and prevent the separation anxiety that can happen when one dog has left home alone while you go to the store or work.